Strange Little Girls

-Strange Little Girls is a concept album released by singer-songwriter Tori Amos in 2001.
+Strange Little Girls is a concept album released by American singer-songwriter and pianist Tori Amos in 2001.
 The album's 12 tracks are covers of songs written and originally performed by men, reinterpreted by Amos from a female point of view.
 Amos created female personae for each track (one song featured twins) and was photographed as each, with makeup done by Kevyn Aucoin.

+Background

+As with Amos's previous two studio albums, the cover album was recorded at her Cornwall studio.

 In the United States the album was issued with four alternative covers depicting Amos as the characters singing "Happiness Is a Warm Gun", "Strange Little Girl", "Time", and "Raining Blood".
 A fifth cover of the "I Don't Like Mondays" character was also issued in the UK and other territories.
 Text accompanying the photos and songs was written by author Neil Gaiman.
 The complete short stories in which this text appears can be found in Gaiman's 2006 collection Fragile Things.

-As with Amos's previous two studio albums, the cover album was recorded at her Cornwall studio.
+Amos later acknowledged that she had attempted to reinterpret four other songs that she "couldn't find her way into".
+They were "Fear of a Black Planet" by Public Enemy, "Hoover Factory" by Elvis Costello, "I'm Sick of You" by Iggy Pop and "Marlene Dietrich's Favorite Poem" by Peter Murphy.
+Aside from "Hoover Factory", these tracks have not been released.
+She also mentioned later in a 2012 interview that, with drummer Matt Chamberlain, she had recorded "Growin' Up" by Bruce Springsteen for this album, which was released on streaming services in 2025.
+The covers of Costello and Springsteen, plus two more by David Bowie and Alice Cooper, appear on the 2026 reissue of the album.
+Gaiman's contributions to the album were removed from the 2026 reissue.

+Reception

 The album received mixed reviews upon its release in September 2001 with critics largely seeing the album as a mixed bag, praising the unlikely re-workings of Eminem's "'97 Bonnie & Clyde" and Slayer's "Raining Blood", while panning the versions of the Beatles' "Happiness Is a Warm Gun" and Neil Young's "Heart of Gold".
 Amos also tackled songs by artists such as Tom Waits, the Velvet Underground, Depeche Mode, and the Stranglers.

 The album's greatest attention was garnered from Amos's cover of Eminem's "'97 Bonnie & Clyde", a rap song.
 The album's cover of "Happiness Is a Warm Gun" was translated into a discussion on the right to bear arms, and included soundbites from both George W. Bush and George H. W. Bush, as well as from Amos's own minister father.
-The album entered the charts at US No. 4, selling 111,000 copies, making it her third album to debut in the US Top 10, her second-highest debut in terms of sales, and her best position in the US for almost six years.